croner-i-web/progression-framework/frameworks/engineering/mobile.md

           - "Writes code that serves as a definitive example for new engineers"
           - "Identifies and fixes security vulnerabilities"
           - "Sought out for reviewing complex changes or commenting on larger scale proposals"
+          - "Anticipates large or significant platform changes, work with team to define possible solutions.
+Starts or finishes these projects."
+          - "Takes high level requirements and turns them into discrete technical concerns"
         exampleCriteria:
           - criteria: "Owns and coordinates large scale architectural changes to the entire codebase"
             examples: